-NOTE: Do not power-on the PVS 1000 until the PFC 500 Fibre Channel RAID storage system is fully initialized; approximately 2-3 minutes.
+NOTE: Do not power-on the Profile XP Media Platform until the RAID storage chassis are fully initialized.

-3. Turn on the power to the Profile XP Media Platform and wait for Windows NT to initialize and perform auto-logon.
+3. Power-on the Profile XP Media Platform and wait for the Windows operating system to initialize and perform auto-logon.
 The Windows NT desktop will appear after successful auto-logon.
+Otherwise, refer to "Logging on Windows NT" on page 43.